What Does Postpartum Depression Look Like?

-You may have been taught that becoming a mother would be the most joyful period of your life.
-Instead, you’re wondering why you feel sadness and despair instead of joy and happiness.
+You thought that becoming a mother would be the most joyful period of your life.
+Instead, you feel overwhelming sadness and dread.

 The Baby Blues

 Many women (up to 85%) experience what we call the “Baby Blues,” which can last days or weeks after giving birth.
 The baby blues can look like excessive tearfulness, trouble sleeping, mood swings, feelings of nervousness or tension, and worry over your responsibilities or baby.
 You may experience one or all of these symptoms.

 The baby blues is a normal response during the postpartum period and is quite common.
 If your blues last longer than 3 weeks, this may be a major clue that you are experiencing postpartum depression.

 Postpartum depression shows up in 1 in every 7 mothers.
 A mother suffering with postpartum depression may experience:

 - difficulty sleeping

 - feelings of hopelessness